January weather forecast

 • Toronto - January »

-The month with the most snowfall in Toronto, Canada, is January, when snow falls for 11.9 days and typically aggregates up to 57mm (2.24") of snow.
 The month with the most snowfall in Toronto is January, when snow falls for 11.9 days and typically aggregates up to 57mm (2.24") of snow.
+January, marked by an average high-temperature of -2.3°C (27.9°F) and a low-temperature of -7°C (19.4°F), is the coldest month in Toronto, Canada.

 • Montreal - January »

-In Montreal, Canada, in January, snow falls for 18.3 days, with typically accumulated 293mm (11.54") of snow.
+In Montreal, in January, snow falls for 18.3 days, with typically accumulated 293mm (11.54") of snow.
 January in Montreal is a winter month that embodies frigid temperatures and high snowfall levels.

 • Vancouver - January »